wmde/wbaas-deploy/doc/local-dev-env.md

 ## helmfile

-Helmfile is a declaraive spec for deploying helm charts to k8s clusters.
+Helmfile is a declarative spec for deploying helm charts to k8s clusters.

 You can see the changes that helmfile will make to your local k8s cluster by running the following command in the `k8s/helmfile` directory: